cybozu-go/cke/docs/k8s.md

 `psp:cluster-dns` is a Role in `kube-system` to associate pod security policy with `cluster-dns` service account.

-### Kubernetes endpoints
+### Kubernetes Endpoints

-`kubernetes` endpoint object in `default` namespace represents the endpoints of the API servers.
+`kubernetes` Endpoints object in `default` namespace represents the endpoints of the API servers.
-CKE maintains this endpoint object on behalf of the API servers.
+CKE maintains this Endpoints object on behalf of the API servers.

-### Etcd endpoints
+### Etcd Endpoints

 `cke-etcd` in `kube-system` namespace is a headless [Service](https://kubernetes.io/docs/concepts/services-networking/service/) and [Endpoints](https://kubernetes.io/docs/concepts/services-networking/service/#services-without-selectors) to help applications find endpoints of CKE maintained etcd cluster.